 Change of Coverage – Special Enrollment Period Due to a Qualifying Event

 NOTE: THIS SECTION APPLIES ONLY TO CH ALLIANCE EMPLOYEES (CAMBRIDGE HOSPITAL)

-A special enrollment period is a time when you are allowed to make changes to your Dental and Vision Fund Plan even though it is not an open enrollment period.
+Your Fund coverage will generally continue as long as A special enrollment period is a time when you are allowed to make changes to your Dental and Vision Fund Plan even though it is not an open enrollment period.

 Normally, you are not allowed to enroll or make any changes to your Dental and Vision Fund Plan except during the annual open enrollment period.
-However, certain qualifying evens will trigger a special enrollment period allowing you to make changes for a brief period after the triggering event.
+However, certain qualifying events will trigger a special enrollment period allowing you to make changes for a brief period after the triggering event.